nodejs/node/doc/api/fs.md

 The exclusive flag `'x'` (`O_EXCL` flag in open(2)) causes the operation to return an error if the path already exists.
 On POSIX, if the path is a symbolic link, using `O_EXCL` returns an error even if the link is to a path that does not exist.
-The exclusive flag may or may not work with network file systems.
+The exclusive flag might not work with network file systems.

 On Linux, positional writes don't work when the file is opened in append mode.
 The kernel ignores the position argument and always appends the data to